sandip234-ui/CodeSmart/README.md

 - ✅ Clean and user-friendly Chrome extension interface
 - ✅ Helps with coding interviews and DSA learning

-  ## 🙏 Acknowledgment
+# 🙏 Acknowledgments

-Special thanks to the **Web Technology Club (WTC), SoVET CUTM BBSR**, for organizing the Codefort AIthon and inspiring the creation of this project.
+We would like to express our sincere thanks to the Web Technology Club (WTC) for organizing the Codefort AIthon event.
+Their hard work and support made this project possible.
+Thank you for the opportunity!